 According to Camp Green Lake, if you take a bad-boy and make him dig holes all day, it will make him a good boy.
-So what would it do to a girl?
+So, what would it do to a girl?
 Toughen her up?
+Turn her into a boy?
 Nothing?
-Turn her into a boy?
 Seeing as the place is an all-boys facility, they don't have to answer that particular question.
-So I guess I'll have to answer it myself.
+I suppose I'll have to answer it myself.

 Call me Alan, I guess.

-My suspicions are confirmed as I begin to see the dirt flying up from smaller holes.
+My suspicions are confirmed as I begin to see the dust flying up from smaller holes.
 Heads covered thick with dirt pop up to find the source of the noise, as the bus appears to be the only moving object in miles.
 They stare at the bus as it drives by.
 I know they probably can't see me because it's moving so quickly, but I sink down anyways.
 I already feel threatened.
 Buildings appear in the distance, and I know the camp is close.
-We pull into the main camp which consisted of tents and a couple buildings.
+We pull into the main camp which consisted of several tents and a couple buildings.
 We park in center of it all, and the guard pulls me out the bus.
 The driver follows as well.